Disposal guide

 Need your county's appliance disposal options?

-Type your ZIP at /check — verified local pickup + recycler.
+Type your ZIP at /check for the verified local pickup and recycler.
 Free.

 Buying a new fridge: haul-away on delivery

 Best Buy, Home Depot, Lowe's, and most appliance retailers offer haul-away service when delivering your new fridge.
-Often $25-30 (sometimes free with delivery promo).
+Often $25-30 (sometimes free with a delivery promo).
 They handle EPA-compliant Freon recovery through their licensed recycling partners.
-The simplest option if timing aligns.
+The simplest option if the timing lines up.

 Utility rebate program

 Xcel Energy, Pacific Gas & Electric, Con Edison, ComEd, and many other utilities run "appliance recycling rebate" programs.
-They pick up your working-but-old fridge (often must be 10+ years old) and pay you $50-100.
-The point: removing inefficient old units from the grid.
-Check your utility's website for current program.
+They pick up your working-but-old fridge (often it must be 10+ years old) and pay you $50-100.
+The point is to get inefficient old units off the grid.
+Check your utility's website for the current program.

 Municipal bulk pickup

 City public-works programs typically accept refrigerators for $25-75 per item.
-Some require advance notice + a sticker.
-Most cities contract with licensed appliance recyclers, so Freon recovery is handled — but confirm with your specific city.
+Some require advance notice and a sticker.
+Most cities contract with licensed appliance recyclers, so Freon recovery is handled.
+Confirm with your specific city.

 Junk hauler / appliance recycler

-1-800-GOT-JUNK, LoadUp, and local appliance recyclers charge $75-150 for fridge pickup + EPA-compliant recycling.
-Convenient if you can't move the fridge to the curb (apartment, mobility constraints) or need same-week service.
-All licensed haulers handle Freon recovery; cash-only "free pickup" Craigslist haulers often don't — and federal law makes you liable for their non-compliance.
+1-800-GOT-JUNK, LoadUp, and local appliance recyclers charge $75-150 for fridge pickup plus EPA-compliant recycling.
+Convenient if you cannot move the fridge to the curb (an apartment, mobility constraints) or need same-week service.
+All licensed haulers handle Freon recovery.
+Cash-only "free pickup" Craigslist haulers often do not, and federal law makes you liable for their non-compliance.

 Scrap-metal yard (working but unwanted)

-A licensed scrap-metal yard will accept a fridge ONLY after the Freon is removed (they'll charge $40-60 to do it, or refer you to a technician).
-Net economics often makes this a wash unless you have multiple appliances.
-Don't try to drain refrigerant yourself — illegal under federal Clean Air Act Section 608 and dangerous.
+A licensed scrap-metal yard will accept a fridge only after the Freon is removed (they will charge $40-60 to do it, or refer you to a technician).
+The economics often make this a wash unless you have multiple appliances.
+Do not try to drain refrigerant yourself.
+It is illegal under federal Clean Air Act Section 608, and dangerous.

 Step-by-step

-- 1. Empty + defrost.
-Remove all food, shelves, drawers.
+1. 1.
+Empty and defrost.
+Remove all food, shelves, and drawers.
 Let the fridge defrost completely (24 hours) so no water leaks during transport.

-- 2. Secure the doors.
-Federal Refrigerator Safety Act requires doors be removed or secured before a fridge leaves your property (kids climbing in is a real hazard).
-Tape doors shut OR remove with a Phillips screwdriver.
+2. 2.
+Secure the doors.
+The federal Refrigerator Safety Act requires doors to be removed or secured before a fridge leaves your property (kids climbing in is a real hazard).
+Tape doors shut, or remove them with a Phillips screwdriver.

-- 3. Decide if it works.
-Working + under 15 years old → utility rebate, donation (Habitat ReStore), or Craigslist Free.
-Non-working → recycling channels below.
+3. 3.
+Decide if it works.
+If it works and is under 15 years old, try a utility rebate, donation (Habitat ReStore), or Craigslist Free.
+If it does not work, use the recycling channels below.

-- 4. Pick a channel.
-Retailer haul-away (cheapest if buying new), utility rebate (pays you), city bulk pickup, or licensed appliance recycler.
+4. 4.
+Pick a channel.
+Retailer haul-away (cheapest if buying new), utility rebate (pays you), city bulk pickup, or a licensed appliance recycler.

-- 6. Look up your local option.
-ClearPath /check with your ZIP for verified retailer + utility programs.
+6. 6.
+Look up your local option.
+Try /check with your ZIP for the verified retailer and utility programs.

 Frequently asked